laravel/docs/database-testing.md

                     ))
                     ->create();

-Within a sequence closure, you may access the `$index` or `$count` properties on the sequence instance that is injected into the closure:
+Within a sequence closure, you may access the `$index` or `$count` properties on the sequence instance that is injected into the closure.
+The `$index` property contains the number of iterations through the sequence that have occurred thus far, while the `$count` property contains the total number of times the sequence will be invoked:

     $users = User::factory()
                     ->count(10)